 The recipe for these gluten-free chocolate chip lace cookies is based on a recipe from my friend Ann.
 She was someone who personified generosity of spirit and was known for these cookies everywhere she went.
 She would show up at the barn (where I used to have my horse) with containers of many dozens of cookies.
 They disappeared in minutes!
+They are thin, crispy and melt in your mouth.

 I was so excited when she shared the recipe with me (without hesitation) so that I could make the conversion to gluten-free.
 With a few small adjustments I was able to replicate Ann’s cookies.
 I am happy to share them with you.